KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

  ## Converting Keypoints to 3D Landmarks

 Once keypoints are selected they have to be converted from 2D coordinates acquired from the camera to 3D system of the real world (called “map points” or “landmarks”).<br/>
 In order to do that these keypoints are initially matched between two frames.
-The camera motion so far **provides a good idea on where to find the same keypoints again in the new frame** (using gyroscope and accelerometer) and this helps with the **real-time requirement**.
+Using gyroscope and accelerometer data the SLAM can compute the position of same keypoints in different frames and this helps with the **real-time requirement**.
 The matching results in an initial camera pose estimation.
 Next, SLAM tries to improve the estimated camera pose using successive frames.
 Once the algorithm has acquired a new frame it projects its map into the new camera frame, to search for more keypoint correspondences.
-If it’s certain enough that the keypoints match, it uses the additional data to refine the camera pose.
+If it is certain enough (verified with a threshold) that the keypoints match, it uses the additional data to refine the camera pose.
 New map points are created by triangulating matching keypoints from connected frames.
 The triangulation is based on the 2D position of the keypoint in the frames, as well as the translation and rotation between the frames as a whole.
 Initially, the match is calculated between two frames but it can later be extended to additional frames.

 ## Loop Detection and Loop Closing